abm74/notes/README.md

 # notes
-Notes app using firebase and flutter
+Notes app using flutter and firebase as a backend